Arpit-mishra20/ClassWork/README.md

 Object Modeling: Object relationships and communication.
 Assisted Problems: Create a Library with Books (Aggregation), allowing books to exist independently.
 Model a Bank with Customers (Association) to illustrate account relationships.
 Design a Company with Departments (Composition) to show hierarchical structure.
 Develop a School with Students and Courses (Association/Aggregation) and simulate a Hospital with Doctors and Patients (Association).
 Object Diagrams capture class instances and their relationships.

+07-02-2025

+Inheritance Concepts:
+The assignment introduces various inheritance concepts in programming, including single, multilevel, hierarchical, and hybrid inheritance.
+It provides examples like animal hierarchies, employee management systems, and vehicle management systems.
+Key principles emphasize proper use of inheritance, favoring composition, maintaining "is-a" relationships, and ensuring polymorphism, while also addressing best practices for implementation.